hiromigonzalez/satbot-2.0/README.md

 ### 1. Set Up the Environment File

-First, you'll need to create a `.env` file in the root directory of the project.
+First, you'll need to create a `.env` file in the root directory of the project (DjangoChatBot).
 This file will store sensitive information such as API keys.
 Add the following line to the `.env` file, replacing `YOUR_API_KEY_HERE` with your actual OpenAI API key:

 ```OPENAI_API_KEY="YOUR_API_KEY_HERE"```